amyrmahdy/IMDB-Top-250/README.md

-# Top 250 IMDb Movies Data
+# IMDb Top 250 Movies Scraper

 This repository contains a Python script to scrape data from the top 250 movies on IMDb and save it as a CSV file.